54 Cybersecurity Statistics from 2023: Stay Safe in the New Decade

 The days of .exe file attachments are far behind us.
 Nowadays, 77% of small and large-scale cyber attacks happen to be file-less or at least that was the case in 2017.

 Fileless attacks rely on the software we already have installed on our computers, and they are far less obvious than the executable files that used to infect our devices years ago.
-Malware can hide in browser plug-ins, MS Office macros or might exploit the flaws in server programs that can lead to data theft from the server.
+Malware can hide in browser plug-ins, and MS Office macros or might exploit the flaws in server programs that can lead to data theft from the server.

 46. 21% of coordinated cyberattacks come from China.

 Hackers from 4 countries work together to cause a significant increase in cyberattacks:

 The largest share of coordinated cyber attacks originates from China.
 This country’s hackers are responsible for 21% of all attacks, 11% come from the US, while Brazil holds third place with 7%.
 Russian hackers are responsible for 6% of coordinated attacks.